MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 > Microsoft does not provide a proxy server.
 This article describes how to ensure that the required URLs are accessible via a proxy server that you configure.
 >

 ## Enable access to Defender for Identity service URLs in the proxy server

 To ensure maximal security and data privacy, Defender for Identity uses certificate-based, mutual authentication between each Defender for Identity sensor and the Defender for Identity cloud back-end.
 SSL inspection and interception are not supported, as they interfere in the authentication process.

 To enable access to Defender for Identity, make sure to allow traffic to the sensor URL, using the following syntax: `<your-workspace-name>sensorapi.atp.azure.com`.
 For example, `contoso-corpsensorapi.atp.azure.com`.

+- If your proxy or firewall uses explicit allowlists, we also recommend ensuring that the following URLs are allowed:

+    - *crl.microsoft.com*
+    - *ctldl.windowsupdate.com*
+    - *www.microsoft.com/pkiops/\**
+    - *www.microsoft.com/pki/\**

+- Occasionally, the Defender for Identity service IP addresses may change.
+If you manually configure IP addresses, or if your proxy automatically resolves DNS names to their IP address and uses them, we recommend that you periodically check that the configured IP addresses are still up-to-date.

-If you've previously configured your proxy using legacy options, including WiniNet or a registry key update, you'll need to make any changes using the method you used originally.
+- If you've previously configured your proxy using legacy options, including WiniNet or a registry key update, you'll need to make any changes using the method you used originally.
 For more information, see [Configure proxy settings (legacy methods)](sensor-settings.md#configure-proxy-settings-legacy-methods).

-> [!TIP]
-> Occasionally, the Defender for Identity service IP addresses may change.
->
-> If you manually configure IP addresses, or if your proxy automatically resolves DNS names to their IP address and uses them, we recommend that you periodically check that the configured IP addresses are still up-to-date.
->

 ### Enable access with a service tag